PavanRangani/docs/docs/prd/task-views/money-movement.md

 ## Design Decision

 ### Why we have not shown any filter in this view?
-- This report will show only `Money Movement` or `Money Movement - Capital Call` tag tasks.
+- This report will show only `Money Movement` or `Money Movement - Wire` or `Money Movement - Journal` or `Money Movement - Check / ACH` tags tasks.
 Our assumption is there won't be many tasks on this page.
 Sue also had not given any requirements for a filter.
 So we decided to not put any filter until Clarius team needs it in real life